Abalone with Black Bean Sauce

 Place a large cast iron pot or heavy enameled casserole on high heat.
 Add oil and swirl.
 Add the ribs and brown on both sides.

-Add the leeks and scallions and black beans.
+Add the leeks, scallions and black beans.
 Cook for a minute or two and add all remaining ingredients.

 Remove ribs.
 Pull meat and fat from ribs, discard all bones and cartilage and mince the meat.
 Return it to the pot.
 Stir.
 Skim off accumulated fat.
 Sauce should be a rich consistency, and if need be, can be simmered more at this point.